How Many Months Are In 120 Years

 • Other Cultural Calendars: Many cultures have unique calendar systems with their own rules and conventions for calculating months and years.
 Any calculation would need to be adapted to the specific system used.

-Therefore, the answer of 1440 months is strictly specific to the Gregorian calendar.
+That's why, the answer of 1440 months is strictly specific to the Gregorian calendar.
 Calculations involving other calendar systems require careful consideration of their specific rules.

 Practical Applications and Significance